Sigmoidotropis elegans: Description

 Sigmoidotropis elegans is a somewhat woody perennial, spineless, hairy vine with woody taproots.
 Its leaves consist of slender petioles shorter than their three membranous leaflets.
 Leaflets are narrowly ovate and gradually diminish in width toward a sharp tip.
-Leaflets are up to 6 cm. long (~2⅓ inches), their margins are not toothed or incised, and their bases are rounded.
-At petiole bases, stipules are narrowly triangular, sharply tipped, 7-nerved and 4mm long {~⅛ inch).
+Leaflets are up to 6 cm long, their margins are not toothed or incised, and their bases are rounded.
+At petiole bases, stipules are narrowly triangular, sharply tipped, 7-nerved and 4 mm long.

-As with other species of the genus Sigmoidotropis, a small number of flowers are arranged in inflorescences in which each successive flower arises in the axil of the pedicel base of an earlier flower in the same cluster, sometimes there being only a single flower; such inflorescences are called "pseudoracemes."
+As with other species of the genus Sigmoidotropis, a small number of flowers are arranged in inflorescences in which each successive flower arises in the axil of the pedicel base of an earlier flower in the same cluster, sometimes there being only a single flower; such inflorescences are called "pseudoracemes".

 Flowers are large, showy, and butterfly-like in shape, or papilionaceus.
-Corollas range from pale violet to deep blue, and are 2cm long and broad (~4/5 inch).
-The flower's glory, however, is its distinctive "keel," which consists of the corolla's bottom two petals fused along their common margins.
-The keel forms a tubular structure so strongly curved that it nearly makes a complete loop; it's said to be "sigmoid," which in this case means that it's curved like the letter C. The legume-type fruit, typical of the Bean Family, is straight and narrow -- to 16cm long (~6⅓ inches) but only 5mm wide (~3/16 inch), and tipped with a "beak."
-Seeds are ellipsoid, compressed, somewhat ochre colored speckled with black, and measure 5 x 3 x 1mm.
+Corollas range from pale violet to deep blue, and are 2 cm long and broad - about 4/5 in.
+The flower's glory, however, is its distinctive "keel", which consists of the corolla's bottom two petals fused along their common margins.
+The keel forms a tubular structure so strongly curved that it nearly makes a complete loop; it's said to be "sigmoid", which in this case means that it's curved like the letter C. The legume-type fruit, typical of the Bean Family, is straight and narrow - to 16 cm long but only 5 mm wide, and tipped with a "beak".
+Seeds are ellipsoid, compressed, somewhat ochre colored speckled with black, and measure 5 mm x 3 mm x 1 mm.

 Among neotropical vines, the C-shaped, sigmoid keels of Sigmoidotropis species distinguish them from similar species of the genus Ancistrotropis, which produce S-shaped ones.
 In terms of vegetative features, Sigmoidotropis may exhibit cauliflory which, among neotropical vines, is a trait shared only with some species of Clitoria and Dioclea, and all species of Neorudolphia.